Frequently Asked Questions

 The helicopters are checked by the pilots twice daily and receive maintenance inspections every 50 flying hours with more involving checks being carried out every 100+ hours as well.
 The aircraft are also inspected and serviced annually.

-Why do the helicopters have a yellow and blue paint scheme?
+Why do the police aircraft have a yellow and blue paint scheme?

-Do helicopters have a registration number like a car?
+Do the aircraft have a registration number like a car?

 Yes, every aircraft has a registration number which can be found written in large letters on both sides of the tail.
 Each one will start with the letter “G” because they have been registered with the Civil Aviation Authority (CAA) in the UK.